section-engineering-education/engineering-education/content/articles/sql-injection-made-familiar/index.md

 The above list isn't thorough; it simply gives you a thought of what SQL Injection is capable of.

 ### Automation devices for SQL infusion
 In the above model, we utilized manual assault methods dependent on our huge information on SQL.
-There are mechanized apparatuses that can assist you with playing out the assaults all the more proficiently and inside the briefest conceivable time.
+There are mechanized apparatuses that can assist you with playing out the assaults all the more proficiently.
+And, inside the briefest conceivable time.

 These apparatuses incorporate:
 - **[Sonarqube](https://www.sonarqube.org/)**